Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 When Do Charges Fall Off Level 1 Checks & Screenings?

 The longer a charge is on a person’s record, the longer it can have a negative impact.
 Each state has its own laws regarding sealing or expunging records, background check laws, and statutes of limitation for filing charges.
-For example, some states follow the FCRA 7-year limitation on looking back at a person’s record Until charges are removed from the public record, they will show up on level 1 background checks.
+For example, some states follow the FCRA 7-year limitation on looking back at a person’s record until charges are removed from the public record, they will show up on level 1 background checks.

 For charges that resulted in non-conviction, it is possible to expunge or seal the record in most states, and some states have automatic removal written into the statute when certain conditions are met.